QueryInbox

 Best CRM for consultants

-First step: Rewrite the title to clarify audience and decision angle instead of using a broad list-post frame.
+First step: Rewrite the title and opening promise around the consultant-specific decision instead of the generic CRM angle.

 Low CTRHigh priority